manuel-russello/ICp-banking-microservices/README.md

 	![alt text](images/createApplication.png "Create Application")
 	* Click **Apps** from the menu.
 	* Click **Create new App**.
-	* Fill in all required fields.
+	* Fill in all the required fields.
 	* Click **Submit**.

 	Make a note of the *client ID* and *client Secret*.
 You will need them to access the API later.
 	![alt text](images/keyApplication.png "API Keys")

 6. Before working with the banking API, you need to subscribe to it first.
 Display the list of available API products.
 	![alt text](images/bankingProduct.png "Choose the default plan")
 	* Click **API Products** from the top menu.
 	* Click **Banking Product** in the list.

 7. Subscribe to the Banking API.
 	![alt text](images/APISubscription.png "Subscribe")
 	* Click **Subscribe** to the Default Plan.